dribnet/purvs/README.md

   "subArc2Y": Y position of the second orange arc "subArc2Start": start point of the second orange arc "subArc2End": end point of the second orange arc

+  I have redone my colour scheme.
+I didn't want mine to resemble the example so I steered away from blue and orange.
+Characters A, 2, and 5 subject to change.
+  Finished off all the characters.
+Next step is getting the animation up and running